beets3d/FutureMakers/docs/projects/keyboard_cap/index.md

 - **Contents:**

-- **Advanced:**
+- **For Advanced Students:**
-  - Start by carefully measuring an existing MX-style keycap using calipers or a ruler.
+  - Start by carefully measuring an existing keycap using calipers or a ruler.
   - Record key measurements such as width, height, stem size, and overall profile.
   - Optionally, refer to a mechanical drawing or datasheet for precise specifications.
   - In Fusion 360, create the keycap base using your measured dimensions or the provided mechanical drawing.